 Causes of spinal degeneration

-Spinal degeneration is usually seen in older patients.
-Minor cases of degeneration may cause little or no symptoms.
-As the condition progresses patients may experience low back pain, loss of spinal movement and general lower back stiffness.
-In more severe cases involving spinal cord or nerve compression, pain, pins and needles, weakness or numbness may be experienced in the lower back, buttocks, groin, legs or feet.
+Minor cases of spinal degeneration often cause little or no symptoms for patients.
+This may also be the case for some patients with moderate degeneration and a smaller percentage of patients with severe degeneration.
+As the condition deteriorates and becomes symptomatic, patients may experience lower back, buttock or hip pain, loss of spinal movement, muscle spasm and general lower back stiffness.
+In severe cases entailing compression of the spinal cord or nerves, intense pain, parasthesia (i.e. pins and needles or numbness) or weakness may be experienced in the lower back, buttocks, thigh, groin, lower legs or feet.
+In some cases patients may be noticeably out of alignment, or, may walk with a limp.

-Patients who experience pain due to this condition generally experience an increase in symptoms during activities that repetitively or continuously straighten or extend the spine (figure 3).
-Symptoms may also increase during activities that place weight on the spine (e.g. lifting, prolonged standing, walking etc.).
-Symptoms tend to ease during activities that bend the spine (e.g. sitting) or take weight off it (e.g. lying down).
+Patients who experience pain due to this condition generally experience increased symptoms during activities that forcefully, continuously or repetitively straighten or extend the spine (figure 3).
+Activities that place weight on the spine (e.g. lifting, prolonged standing, walking etc.) may also exacerbate symptoms.
+Relief from symptoms may occur during activities that bend the spine (e.g. sitting) or take weight off it (i.e. lying down).
+Symptoms may also ease with warmer weather or when applying warmth to the lower back (e.g. a hot pack, hot shower or bath).

 Figure 3 – Spinal Extension